 InitRunner

 InitRunner automatically logs every agent run to a local SQLite database.
-Audit records capture what happened, how much it cost, and whether it succeeded — giving you full observability into agent behavior.
+Audit records capture what happened, how much it cost, and whether it succeeded — giving you a complete history of agent behavior.
+For distributed tracing and deeper performance analysis, see Observability.

 What Gets Logged